sugnaigiul/Pyserial-pygame_rhythm-game/README.md

 ## Run the game

-Go in the src folder and enter :
+Go in the ./src directory and run :

 ```bash
 python ./main.py